Glenn River Fly Co. LTD

 Wildwood Anglers- 1-year Anniversary Celebration

 If you live in Northwest Ohio and you have an interest in the outdoors, you were treated to a unique store opening- one year ago this weekend.
 Brad Dunkle opened Wildwood Anglers in downtown Sylvania, Ohio, as a specialty outdoor adventure shop.
-Over the past...
+Over the past year,...

 “Sunny” fly-fishing at Sunnybrook Trout Club

 If you live in Northwest Ohio and you have an interest in fly-fishing cold water species, such as Trout and Steelhead- many would tell you to head to Michigan.
-While I agree that is very sound advice, I would also say they forgot to mention that Ohio has a number of...
+While I agree that is very sound advice, I would also say they forgot to mention that Ohio...

 Archives